Teva Tirra Review

 Our Analysis and Test Results

-Testers loved the adaptability and support of the Tirra and agreed that it combined these two characteristics exceptionally well.
+Testers love the adaptability and support of the Tirra and agree that it combines these characteristics exceptionally well.
 For trail use, water use, travel, and a lot in between, the Tirra is the right choice.

-The Tirra has a soft footbed that felt great even after long days of standing.
-The compression molded EVA footbed was cush enough to yield to the individual dimensions of each foot without compromising the stable structure of the shoe.
-This made each tester feel as if she had an individualized fit, no matter the makeup of her foot.
-This model had a stability shank and shock pads in the heel, and it shows in the Tirra's smooth ride.
-The shoe has enough structure to hike with confidence but still has enough sensitivity to be able to give your feet feedback in really wet or adventurous terrain.
-However, testers were disappointed in the Tirra's ankle strap, which caused relatively severe pressure points and hotspots.
+The Tirra has a soft footbed that feels great even after long days of standing.
+The compression-molded EVA footbed is cush enough to yield to the individual dimensions of each foot without compromising the stable structure of the shoe.
+This helps provide a really individualized fit, no matter the makeup of the foot.
+The Tirra has a stability shank and shock pads in the heel, and it shows in the smooth ride.
+The shoe has enough structure to hike with confidence while retaining enough sensitivity to be able to give your feet feedback in really wet or adventurous terrain.
+However, testers don't love the ankle strap, which causes relatively severe pressure points and hotspots.

-The Tirra as a water-worthy shoe that easily crosses over into town or the mountains.
+The Tirra is a water-worthy shoe that easily crosses over into town or the mountains.
 Its traction is great on wet surfaces, and its fit is snug enough that the foot doesn't slide around within the footbed of the shoe while wet.
-It isn't our top choice for burly hiking trails, though.
-Other adaptable models, with the ability to get rugged, include the Bedrock and Chaco offerings.
+It isn't our top choice for burly hiking trails, but it's more than adequate for most situations.

 We got generally positive feedback on the style of the Tirra.
 It has flattering diagonal straps that cut across the toes, and it comes in a decent amount of colors.
 We especially like the added touch of the haul loop on the back of the sandal; it's one more stylish reminder that this sandal is meant for bigger and better destinations.
-Unlike other stylish models, the Tirra was both good looking and useful on a variety of different terrain.
+Unlike other stylish models, the Tirra is both good looking and useful on a variety of terrain.

-The Tirra is a perfect combo of adventurous and chic.
+The Teva Tirra is a great combo of adventurous and chic.
 It gives the support and traction you need for off-road adventures, while still maintaining a slim enough profile to crossover for use in town.
 The ankle strap may be problematic for some feet, though, so if you can try this on before pulling out your credit card, we encourage you to do so.